 This year the students of Swanbourne Primary are writing journal entries and sharing photos of all the fun and adventures I get up to while with their class.

 G'day everyone, I'm Teddy Bourne and I am both a student of Swanbourne Primary School and an enlisted member of the Australian Army.
 I have been an important part of the school community for many years.

-When I am not in class with the students, or on deployment with the ADF, I hang out with Mrs Jones, the Defence Schools Transition Aide, in our friendship room.
+When I am not in class with the students, or on deployment with the ADF, I hang out with Mrs Kemp, the Defence School Mentor, in our friendship room.